-The best way to help whenever a disaster strikes at home or abroad is to donate money to reputable, established charities.
+The best way to help whenever a disaster strikes at home or abroad is to donate money to reputable, established charities and funds.

 Clean-up and rebuilding takes months of effort, and sometimes years.
 Every dollar you donate to well-established aid organizations will go toward relief efforts.
 Experts say whatever you do, don’t donate anything but money.